 RAM is another important consideration when purchasing your next programming laptop.
 This becomes increasingly important when you need to run one or more virtual machines (VM’s) at a time when servicing equipment.

 Each virtual machine is going to be allocated CPU resources as well as memory resources in order to run efficiently.
-What you don’t want to do is run into a situation where you are starving the host machine because you’ve over-allocated resources to the VM guest, or on the flip side, under-allocated resources to the VM guest simply because you don’t have sufficient resources to do so.
+What you don’t want to do is run into a situation where you are starving the host machine because you’ve over-allocated resources to the VM guest.

 My general rule of thumb when it comes to situations like this is, I’d rather be looking at it than for it!
 Meaning I’d rather have a little more than I need than not enough – a general principle I follow in all aspects of my life.